Trac3yTran/WordsofFortune_RubyApp/README.md

 Target Audience:

-Words of Fortune is a great family game for everyone.
-It was created for entertainment purpose, but it can be beneficial, especially in educational space, to boost children learning.
-For e.g. It helps the child to practise spelling rules they have learnt at school.
+Words of Fortune is an excellent game for everyone.
+Created for entertainment purpose, but it can be beneficial, especially in educational space, to boost vocabulary.
 The importance to spell the words correctly to be able to complete the task in a given time.
-Playing Words of Fortune provides an excellent opportunity to have some bonding time with your child if you are helping a five-year-old solving a world puzzle as a family.
-You can model the love of language, and this can be passed down to the children.
+This is done by allowing the user to guess the secret one letter at a time, which can also help remember the spelling of new words.
 Target Audience Usage:

 Words of Fortune will be launched from the command line using the files listed in the installation section of this Readme.md document.

 #

 ## Functionality and Features